The forgotten brilliance of Big Star in the power pop movement

 This visionary aspect often left them without the immediate validation that commercial success can bring, yet it established a lasting legacy that would grow in appreciation long after the band had disbanded.

-See also The origins and evolution of pop music
+See also The profound influence of French Chanson on modern pop music

 YouTube player